gnss-sdr/geniuss-place/_posts/2019-01-15-monitoring-software-receiver-internal-status.md

 $ gnss-sdr -c ./my-first-GNSS-SDR-receiver.conf
 ```

-If all worked fine you should see the a table like this:
+If all worked fine you should see a table like this:

 ```bash
 CH   PRN   CN0 [dB-Hz]     Doppler [Hz]